 [1.
 The apparent position of the Sun with respect to the equator, at different seasons of the year, may be illustrated by the annexed cut.
 On the 21st of June he has his greatest northern declination, or Summer Solstice, and is vertical on the Tropic of Cancer.
 From this time he approaches the equator of the heavens till the 20th of September, when he crosses it, and begins to decline southward.
-On the 23d of December he has reached his greatest southern declination, or Winter Solstice, and begins to return toward the equinoctial, which he passes on the 20th of March, and reaches his Summer Solstice again on the 21st of June.
+On the 23d of December he has reached his greatest southern declination, or Winter Solstice, and begins to return toward the equinoctial, which he passes on the 20th of March, and reaches his Snmmer Solstice again on the 21st of June.
 In this manner he continues to decline, first north and then south of the equator, from year to year.
-If the student does not fully understand the cause of the Sun's declination, let him turn back and consider 347, and carefully observe the cut on the same page.
+If the student does sider 347, and carefully observe the cut on the same page.
+2. The Sun's declination may be easily measured by the shadow of a suitable object upon the Earth's surface.
+Suppose the flag-staff in the cut to stand perpendicularly, and exactly on the equator.
+On the 23d of December the shadow would be thrown northward to A, or 23° 28'-just as far as the Sun has declined sonth.
+At 12 o'clock, on the 20th of March, and the 23d of September, there would be no shadow; and on the 21st of June it would extend southward 23° 28' to C. Thus, at the equator, the shadow falls first north and then south of all perpendicular objects, for six months alternately.